 For more information about banks and building societies and the services they offer, see Banks and building societies.

-The Money Advice Service is a free, independent service.
-Their website has lots of useful information about financial products such as bank accounts, including comparison tables for different savings accounts.
-Their Money Advice Line can answer general enquiries about financial products and services.
+Money Helper is a free, independent service.
+Their website has lots of useful information about financial products such as bank accounts.
+They can also give you advice by phone and answer questions about financial products and services.

 Financial Conduct Authority

 The Financial Conduct Authority (FCA) is the body responsible for regulating banks and building societies.

 They aren't able to get involved in individual complaints, recommend firms or give legal or financial advice.
 However, the FCA is interested in hearing about cases where a bank or building society appears to be in breach of its obligations.
 The FCA may, where appropriate, fine the bank or building society.

 The Financial Ombudsman Service